 What were the issues?

 This SSSI unit is in unfavourable declining condition due to the effects of artificial drainage, which is causing increased erosion of the river bed and limited channel habitat diversity, as well as limited seasonal inundation of the surrounding grassland, heathland, mire and woodland habitats and inconsistent interaction with the floodplain, with the effect that these adjacent habitats are negatively affected.

-A footbridge and a culvert crossing will be affected by the works at this site.
-Both will be maintained for operational and public access.
+A footbridge and a culvert crossing that was affected by the works at this site were maintained for operational and public access.